yossefabdelmoneim/yossefabdelmoneim/README.md

 ## 📚 Beyond Coding

 - 📖 Avid reader (favorites: *Atomic Habits*, *Surrounded by Idiots*)
 - ⚡ Always exploring new frameworks, tools, and self-growth ideas
-- ☕ Big believer that great ideas start over coffee

 ---

 ✨ Thanks for visiting my profile!
-Feel free to check out my projects or drop me a message — I’d love to connect.
+Feel free to check out my projects or drop me a message.